wildwestrom/tsdl/README.md

 Just run inside any POSIX compliant shell, such as sh, bash, or zsh.

 Before you run this script, be sure to set your directory within your shell to where you want to download your images.
-Currently there are about 200 paintings.
+Currently there are about 200 paintings, each several megeabytes in size.